jagoly/SuperTuxSmash/README.md

 ### Downloads

-The game is very far from complete, but you can get automatic builds for Linux and Windows from the releases page.
+The game is very far from complete, but you can get automatic builds for [Linux](https://nightly.link/jagoly/SuperTuxSmash/workflows/linux/master/sts-linux-debug.zip) and [Windows](https://nightly.link/jagoly/SuperTuxSmash/workflows/windows/master/sts-windows-debug.zip).
+These are automatically built for every commit to master.
 For an idea on how to build STS yourself, you can have a look at [linux.yml](https://github.com/jagoly/SuperTuxSmash/blob/master/.github/workflows/linux.yml) and [windows.yml](https://github.com/jagoly/SuperTuxSmash/blob/master/.github/workflows/windows.yml).

 ### Contributing